 - Day 1: Overnight Flight

 Board your overnight flight, bound for Budapest.
 Sit back, relax, and try picking up Hungarian, one of the hardest languages to learn (it’s a lot more throaty for starters).

-Day 2: Arrive in Budapest + Welcome Mixer
+- Day 2: Arrive in Budapest + Welcome Dinner

 Welcome to Eastern Europe!
 Your Tour Director will be waiting at the airport when you arrive.
 Today is the day to adjust, make new friends and start the journey right.

 - Land at the airport and meet a waiting EF representative.